rishibajaj/Financial-Indices/README.md

 ## Our Learnings
 We collaborated and learned to use:
-- Used API feeds successfully
+- API feeds successfully
-- Used JS Graphs Library
+- JavaScript Graphs Library
-- Used GitHub Project and followed Agile methodology
+- GitHub Project and followed Agile methodology
-- Used of JS Fetch for APIs and JSON to traverse the data
+- JavaScript Fetch for APIs and traverse JSON data structure
 - Created Drop Down List using API and implemented Autocomplete